 World War II

-During WWII the United States issued War Bonds that were labeled Defence Bonds.
-They were later relabelled War Bonds, after the attacks on Pearl Harbor.
-The War bonds sold in the USA helped the government raise about $185 billion, and was bought by over 84 million Americans.
-There was a nation-wide effort to advertise the bond, from sports events to Radio show promotions.
-Purchases of the Bonds was largely linked to patriotism and to the feeling of “doing their part” in the War.
+During WWII the United States issued war bonds that were labeled Defense Bonds.
+They were later relabelled war bonds, after the attack on Pearl Harbor.
+The war bonds sold in the US helped the government raise about $185 billion.
+Bonds were bought by over 84 million Americans.
+There was a nationwide effort to advertise the bonds, ranging from sports events to radio show promotions.
+The purchase of the bonds was largely linked to patriotism and to people’s feeling of “doing their part” in the war.

-One of the mechanisms that governments use nowadays to finance increases in Military Spending, is by printing more money.
+One of the mechanisms that governments use nowadays to finance increases in military spending is printing more money.
 The caveat of printing more money is that this increase in the money supply leads to inflationary pressure.
 To mitigate the effects of inflation, the government issues bonds, which then reduces the money supply and reduces inflationary pressure.
 This improves the speed that the government has capital readily available for military spending.

 How War Bonds Work

 There is never enough time or preparation for wartime.
-Generally, in times of crises, Governments need quick access to large amounts of Capital.
-War Bonds are a way for the government to borrow from their population to finance the increased military spending during wartime.
-Hence they are popular financial instruments during wartime, which tend to be correlated with inflationary periods due to increased spending.
+Generally, in times of crisis, governments need quick access to large amounts of capital.
+War bonds are a way for the government to borrow from their population to finance the increased military spending during wartime.
+Hence, they are popular financial instruments during wartime, which tends to be correlated with inflationary periods, due to increased spending.

-War bonds work just like a regular government bond, however, they sometimes charge a lower interest rate than the prevailing market rates.
-This is due to the sense of pride of making an investment in your country during a fragile period such as that of war.
-A bond is a fixed income debt security, with a recurring payment of interest, for a predetermined period of time.
+War bonds work just like a regular government bond; however, they sometimes offer a lower interest rate than the prevailing market rates.
+A bond is a fixed income debt security, with recurring payments of interest, for a predetermined period of time.
 Once the predetermined period of time gets to its end, the bond reaches maturity and the bondholder then receives back the principal amount that they originally paid for the bond.

-To learn more about fixed income concepts check out the fixed income fundamentals course below, please check out CFI’s additional resources:
+To learn more about fixed income concepts, check out the fixed income fundamentals course below and CFI’s many additional resources to enhance your financial knowledge: